sparkbox/carbon/README.md

 # carbon
-Core elements of Sparkbox projects
+Core elements of Sparkbox projects.
+This repo is intended to be used as either a template for new webpack projects or as a resource for common build configuration files.

 ## Browserslist
 The `.browserslistrc` file is a list of browsers that front-end tools will target.
 Currently, the Carbon tools using `.browserslistrc` are:
 * Autoprefixer
 * Babel

-You can test your Browserslist query configurations via [this tool](http://browserl.ist/).
+You can test your Browserslist query configurations via [this tool](http://browserl.ist/), or by running `npx browserslist` in the root of your project.

+## Linting
+We have configuration files for [ESLint][eslint] and [stylelint][stylelint].
+Both of these tools use standard configurations published by Sparkbox.
+Those can be installed as [eslint-config-sparkbox][eslintSB] and [@sparkbox/stylelint-config-sparkbox][stylelintSB].

 ## Webpack
 The `webpack.config.js` file is set up to handle the majority of scenarios we typically need for front-end builds.
 You can use this as a jumping off point and remove or add configurations as needed.
 Here's an overview of what's included: